 Naga chilli or Raja mircha is an indigenous crop of Nagaland believed to have originated from Zeliangrong area of Nagaland and is extensively grown in Peren, Mon, Kohima and Dimapur.
 The Naga mircha is small in size taking on a brilliant red colour when mature.
 The crop is very sensitive to weather conditions and needs to be grown in soil that has the right quantity of water for them to germinate and the appropriate amount of sun rays to attain their flaming best.

-Naga mircha, the spicier variety of bhut jolokia is a more commercially grown chilli with high levels of capsaicin and is abundantly used in pharmaceuticals and cosmetics like pain balms, skin ointments and prickly heat powder.
-Tribal community have been using it as a pest-repellent and an anti-venom.
+Naga mircha has high levels of capsaicin and is abundantly used in pharmaceuticals and cosmetics like pain balms, skin ointments and prickly heat powder.
+Tribal community have been using it as an insect repellent and an antivenom.

 As Nagaland is actively into organic farming, efforts and various new innovative techniques are being promoted to increase the area under cultivation to match the increasing demands.
 As per the current records, over twenty lakh Naga natives are the primary consumers and growers of this chilli.
-The Naga mircha fetches about Rs 2,000 – Rs 2,400 per kg within India with very high export potential.
+The Naga mircha fetches about Rs 2,000 – Rs 2,400 per kg within India.
 The Department of Horticulture also sponsors the Naga chilli eating competition every year coinciding with the Hornbill Festival to give curious visitors a chance to experience the fire burst in their mouth!

 Written by Lakshmi Subramanian